Cloudsparkle/blog-staging/_posts/2021-12-17-UPMResetFramework.md

 All scripts use AD groups to process the user and move it to a "Done" group when... yes, that's right, the scripts are done.

-I built these scripts some time ago, and I made them publicly available on GitHub here.
+I built these scripts some time ago, and just recently I made them publicly available on GitHub [here](https://github.com/Cloudsparkle/UserProfileReset).

-As always, I've published the script on GitHub [here](https://github.com/Cloudsparkle/PS-ADUserRoleProv).